 Container Platform Review

-During a container platform check I review your platform setup against security best-practices regarding the following topics:
+During a container platform check I review your platform setup against security best-practices.
+The review covers:

 • Container Capabilities